 - 15-20 fresh basil leaves, roughly chopped or torn; more for garnish

-- 3 oz fresh baby mozzarella (or feta cheese), optional
+- 3 ounces fresh baby mozzarella, or feta cheese, optional

 Instructions

-- In a medium-sized heavy pot, heat two tablespoons of olive oil.
-Saute the couscous in the olive oil briefly until golden brown.
-Add 3 cups of boiling water (or the amount instructed on the package), and cook according to package.
-When ready, drain in a colander.
-Set aside in a bowl to cool.
+- Cook the couscous.
+Set a medium-sized pot over medium heat and add 2 tablespoons of extra virgin olive oil.
+Once the oil begins to shimmer, add the couscous and toast, stirring occasionally until it turns golden brown.
+Add 3 cups of boiling water (or the amount instructed on the package), and cook according to package instructions.
+Drain in a colander and set aside to cool.

-- Finally mix in the mozzarella cheese.
+- Serve.
 Garnish with more fresh basil.
 Enjoy!

 Notes